10 hospitals seeking supply chain talent

 Note: This is not an exhaustive list.
 Job listings were compiled from job seeker websites.
 Hospitals and health systems are in alphabetical order.

-- NYU Langone Health (New York City) seeks a supply chain demand planner.
+- NYU Langone Health (New York City) seeks a supply chain inventory management coordinator.

 - PeaceHealth (Vancouver, Wash.) seeks a supply chain specialist.